 Michaela Kolláriková works as a Coordinator of the educational section at the One World International Film Festival organized by People in Need Slovakia.
 During her studies of the Theory of interactive media, thanks to various projects and internships in cultural institutions and non-profit organizations, she discovered her enthusiasm for social issues, volunteering and the civil sector.
 One World offers her to work in the creative industry and focus on social issues, human rights and non-formal education at the same time.

 He graduated with a master's degree in Film Studies and Television and Radio Studies at Palacký University in Olomouc and studied Directing and Screenwriting at the Tomas Bata University Film School in Zlín.
 In the years 2017-2018 he completed an international course of production studies at FAMU International and participated in the production of several student documentaries.
 He continued his cooperation with FAMU and still works as an external producer for projects of foreign students.
 He worked as an event and production manager in several cinemas and arthouse film clubs and since 2019 he has been working as an industry curator of the 4Science program at the Academia Film Olomouc festival.

-Since 2013, Ivana Formanová is involved in the production and programming of several film festivals, exhibitions and cultural events in the Czech Republic and abroad.
-Since 2015, she is the head of the Industry 4Science section at the international science film festival Academia Film Olomouc (AFO).
-Currently, she works as the manager of the alternative documentary distribution project KineDok which is one of the activities of the Institute of Documentary Film and is based in Prague.
+Since 2013, she has been involved in the production and programming of several film festivals, exhibitions and cultural events in the Czech Republic and abroad.
+She studied English Philology and Film Studies at Palacký University in Olomouc.
+Since 2015, she has been Head of the Industry 4Science section at the Academia Film Olomouc (AFO) international documentary film festival.
+She currently works in Prague as the manager of the community-driven documentary distribution project KineDok, which is one of the activities of the Documentary Film Institute.